thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ![Responsive design](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fquintagroup.com%2Fservices%2Fweb-design%2Fresponsive-website-design.png&f=1)

-#### Color and/or Texture
+### Color and/or Texture

 Attention can be directed/redirected with an effective usage of color, contrast, texture, pattern, etc. Use contrasting colors for important information or calls to action.

 ![Colors](http://cdn1.tnwcdn.com/wp-content/blogs.dir/1/files/2015/04/colortheory.jpg)

-#### Hierarchical Typography
+### Hierarchical Typography

 As with color choices, type choices should be meaningful and logical as well.
 A large range of fonts can be created by varying size, style, weight, typeface, color, arrangement, etc.

 Not only does this create a pleasing aesthetic but it also helps with overall readability and consistency.

-> Pro Tip: Most designers typically follow a general rule of using a maximum of two typefaces on a given project.
+**TIP:** Most designers typically follow a general rule of using a maximum of two typefaces on a given project.
 Using only two typefaces doesn't mean you only have access to two fonts though.

->The variance of *typeface*, *style*, and *size* is what creates a unique font.
+The variance of *typeface*, *style*, and *size* is what creates a unique font.

 ### 7 Takeaways (Best Practices)